AM47-hub/ForwardList/README.md

 # ForwardList
-scan found and booked folders to show upcoming view appointments
+scan found and booked folders to show upcoming view appointments plus any yet to book appointments